 The right arrangement could help you keep your warehouse full.

-Inventory financing is a type of asset-based lending that could let your business use your inventory, the goods stacked in your stockroom or warehouse, as security for a revolving line of credit.
+Inventory Financing, or Stock Finance, is a type of asset-based lending (ABL) that could let your business use your inventory, the goods stacked in your stockroom or warehouse, as security for a revolving line of credit.

 This line of credit can be used in any way you wish.
 You can use it to buy in additional inventory, to deal with an unexpected expense or to help your business work through seasonal fluctuations in cashflow.
 Using the stock you have already bought to finance additional lines could be an astute way to make your money work harder for you.